-Balance in your gut microbiome is key to your general wellbeing and what you eat is one of the more influential factors on your microbiome's health.
+Looking to improve your gut health naturally?
+Balance in your gut microbiome is key to your general wellbeing and what you eat is an influential factor on your microbiome's health.

-Although the research exploring the link between microbiome and health is still within the early stages, it is now possible to measure the potential of your microbiome to contribute to certain proinflammatory conditions and metabolic diseases, such as insulin resistance, cardiovascular disease, mental health conditions, IBS (Irritable Bowel Syndrome) and IBD (Inflammatory Bowel Disease)1,2.
 Microbiome diversity, a measure of the number and quantities of different species in your microbiome is a good measure of overall microbiome health.
-High diversity is generally reflective of good health while the opposite is true with low diversity suggesting poor microbiome health.
+High diversity is generally reflective of good health while the opposite is true with low diversity, suggesting poor microbiome health.

 The following are five simple dietary changes you can implement into your everyday life to improve gut health and the diversity and overall health of your microbiome as supported by scientific literature.